 Many of you have likely been disappointed by prior map-making software, so a healthy degree of skepticism is expected.
-That is why I am making the MapForge Beta Release publicly available.
+That is why I am making the MapForge software publicly available.
 Download the software and try it out for yourself, in order to evaluate it.
-Take the program for a spin to see if this is going to be the program you want/expect it to be.
+Take the program for a spin to see if this is the program you want/expect it to be.

-But do keep in mind that this is a Beta Release, and thus is likely to contain bugs.
-Note that some features such as the draw/paint tools and support for Textures are expected after MapForge v1.0.
+But do keep in mind that it is an early v1.0 release, and it still contains some bugs (though I try to issue fixes promptly).
+Note that some features such as the draw/paint tools and support for Textures are not expected until MapForge v1.1, and that all MapForge v1.x releases will be free updates for both licensed and unlicensed users.

 Click here to download 10 free content Add-Ons for MapForge (Zip, 1.54 GB)

-Some users have reported errors when all the Add-Ons are loaded/active at once.
-Simply disabling the Halls of Nys Add-On (the biggest Add-On of the 10, and thus the most memory-intensive) should help prevent out-of-memory errors.
+Important Tip: Some users have reported errors (in the Beta releases) when all the Add-Ons were loaded/active at once.
+Simply disabling the “Jade Halls of Nys” Add-On (the biggest Add-On of the 10, and thus the most memory-intensive) should help prevent out-of-memory errors.
+You deactivate an Add-On by moving it to the “Disabled Add-Ons” folder prior to launching MapForge.
+It is likely/hoped that changes and optimizations in v1.0 will allow users to have more Add-Ons enabled at once.

 All users: If you see a message asking that you please install ShockWave, don’t.
 Shockwave is not required.
 Most likely, you have not heeded one or more of the instructions provided below.
 MapForge is entirely self-contained, meaning you don’t need to install any additional software or frameworks.
 If you see a message to that effect, ignore it; the problem lies elsewhere (contact me for troubleshooting assistance once you’ve tried all the suggestions below).

-Users with Windows 10 64-bit OS are advised to run MapForge as an administrator and in 32-bit compatability mode.
+Users with Windows 10 64-bit OS are advised to place MapForge in the “Program Files (x86)” folder (since MapForge is a 32-bit app), and to run MapForge as an administrator and in 32-bit compatibility mode (instructions for that can be found here).

-I advise everyone to read the included “MapForge Hotkeys” document, since by doing so you’ll discover lots of stuff you can do that you wouldn’t otherwise know about.
+I advise everyone to read the included “ReadMe” document, since by doing so you’ll discover lots of stuff you can do that you wouldn’t otherwise know about.

 Please provide feedback to let me know what you like, what you don’t, to suggest improvements, report bugs or to request features.
 Email me at support (at) mapforge-software.com